 Now, because of the limited exposure and interest you have at your disposal, your entire statement is usually boiled down to a single image – a logo.
-This isn’t anything new, and it started decades ago, but it’s never been more important than now.
+This isn’t anything new, and it started decades ago, but it’s never been more important than now and every creative branding agency knows this very well.
 Retail is on an unending downwards spiral, so everyone’s shifted to the web.
 On pages, space is literally limited to your screen more than a store window ever was.

 Having a striking logo that’s immediately recognizable saves you resources in terms of both spaces (no need for explanations) and, consequently, funds (more space for ads means a more significant percentage of the budget goes into advertising).